 Clothing made from caribou skins is the warmest for northern winters.
 Caribou skin is made into:

 A skin is often used as the roof of an igloo.
 Caribou meat is primary component to the Inuit diet.
 Caribou meat is made into stews, steaks, roast, sausage and jerky.
 Even the hoof of a caribou is made into a delicacy enjoyed by Inuit.
 The sinew from the back of the caribou can be used for sewing.
 Bones and antlers are used to make tools.
 Large bones can be used as shovels.
 Antlers can also be used to make carvings.
 Caribou teeth are often used for ornamentation.

 The Inuit take pride in harvesting for caribou, as part of tradition.
-The Inuit and caribou have a distinct bond as they share the land, lakes or rivers, the plant life/ berries and its Eco-system.
-Inuksuk made of stone were used during the early generation of Inuit on land for navigational aids, harvest grounds/ food caches, coordination points or land marks etc.
+The Inuit and caribou have a distinct bond as they share the land, lakes or rivers, the plant life or berries, and its Eco-system.
+Inuksuk made of stone were used during early generation of Inuit on land for navigational aids, harvest grounds or food caches, and coordination points or land marks etc.

 Arctic Bird Watching Tours:

 The Chesterfield Inlet area is home to a large variety of birds.
-This is a nesting/ migration area for:
+This is a nesting or migration area for: